CSCfi/fairdata-etsin-qvain/README.md

 2. Edit your local /etc/hosts file to include the following two lines:
     - `0.0.0.0        etsin.fd-dev.csc.fi`
     - `0.0.0.0        qvain.fd-dev.csc.fi`
-3. Pull the two (2) custom Docker images from Artifactory (webpack, flask):
+3. Pull the three (3) custom Docker images from Artifactory (webpack, flask, rabbitmq):
     - `docker pull fairdata-docker.artifactory.ci.csc.fi/fairdata-etsin-qvain-webpack`
     - `docker pull fairdata-docker.artifactory.ci.csc.fi/fairdata-etsin-qvain-flask`
+    - `docker pull fairdata-docker.artifactory.ci.csc.fi/fairdata-etsin-search-rabbitmq`
 4. To setup the frontend, run:
     - `cd etsin_finder/frontend && docker run --rm -v $PWD:/etsin_finder/frontend -it etsin-qvain-webpack npm install`
     - This will navigate you to the frontend folder and build the `node_modules` folder inside the Docker container, even if npm is not installed on the host machine.
 This may take a few minutes.